cpsc-fall-2023/cpsc-120-portfolio/README.md

 We shall use GitHub's service called [GitHub Pages](https://pages.github.com/) to host your web page in a GitHub repository.
 We shall use [Markdown](https://en.wikipedia.org/wiki/Markdown) instead of HTML to simplify creating our web pages.

+This is a graded assignment.
+There is a rubric at the end of the document which will guide how your assignment is scored.

 ## Background & Motivation